BZ110/glx/Actually using GLX/README.md

 ### "noTemplate" What does it do?
 Do I need it?
 noTemplate erases the head, and the body, including <!DOCTYPE HTML> tags.
-The whole point of it is to do stuff like for loops without the code continously adding the body and head tags. if noTemplate is false, you don't need to declare anything in the first object or "dictionary".
+The whole point of it is to do stuff like for loops without the code continously adding the body and head tags. if noTemplate is true, you don't need to declare anything in the first object or "dictionary".
 #### You don't need it.